18kimn/blog/src/routes/[postType]/writing/nixos-post-mortem/index.md

 `~/.config/nixpkgs` directory.
 And unlike configuration files in most other distros that have a discrete number of options and possibilities, the files NixOS draws from are written in the Nix programming language.
-By insisiting on this kind of programmatic configuration, augmented by strategies like the storage of packages by their hashes^[A "hash" essentially means assigning an ID to a piece of content based on its identity.
-Different pieces of content can almost always be expected to have different hashes, so hashes are often used as a content identity verification tool.] and the functional programming paradigm Nix adhers to, NixOS promises the ability to reproduce a package or system configuration anywhere.
+By insisting on this kind of programmatic configuration, augmented by strategies like the storage of packages by their hashes^[A "hash" essentially means assigning an ID to a piece of content based on its identity.
+Different pieces of content can almost always be expected to have different hashes, so hashes are often used as a content identity verification tool.] and the functional programming paradigm Nix adheres to, NixOS promises the ability to reproduce a package or system configuration anywhere.

-In addition to all of its promised practical benefits, the emphasis on the computer as a programming environment a very attractive aesthetic approach to how we use computers.
+In addition to all of its promised practical benefits, the emphasis on the infrastructure of the computer as a programming environment in and of itself is a very attractive aesthetic approach to how we use computers.
 It invites an expansive imagination of the computer as an area to tinker with, that in turn can contain uniquely configured